 Dangerous Ice Storms Loom Over Northeastern US This Weekend

-The National Weather Service has issued a Weather Advisory for Upper Bucks, Lehigh, and Northampton counties north of Philadelphia, as well as portions of New Jersey, Connecticut, Massachusetts, Vermont, and New Hampshire.
+The National Weather Service has issued a Winter Weather Advisory for Upper Bucks, Lehigh, and Northampton counties north of Philadelphia, as well as portions of New Jersey, Connecticut, Massachusetts, Vermont, and New Hampshire.

 What to Expect: